caotri0407/new_app_push-up/README.md

 ### DATASET and MODEL
 Download pretrained models at [here](https://drive.google.com/drive/u/0/folders/1SHuN5DJgEalW3lgJzRJs-yUP62KvKXAN) and replace the existed models file in /models.

-You can also use our self-built datasets more than 3600 images through 15% internet and 85% capture by smartphone and grow them [here](https://drive.google.com/drive/u/0/folders/1eKqKVRE_oCc-d0IE9Rc5kfJNIhZ8QXAa)
+You can also use our self-built Datasets more than 3600 images through 15% internet and 85% capture by smartphone and grow them [here](https://drive.google.com/drive/u/0/folders/1eKqKVRE_oCc-d0IE9Rc5kfJNIhZ8QXAa)
 #### RUN_APP
 The first, you must install some framework to deploy it in file /new_gui at [requirements.txt](https://github.com/caotri0407/new_app_push-up/files/9166251/requirements.txt) after that  Run demo app by: start_app.py